 Veronte Autopilot 1x is manufactured using an anodized aluminium enclosure with enhanced EMI shielding and IP protection.
 A high reliability connector is also provided in this version.
-The total weight of Remote ID variant is 208 g, while the variant with ADS-B weighs 209 g.
+The total weight of W/O DAA variant is 198 g and it is 210 g for versions with Remote ID or ADS-B.